dotnet/docs/docs/csharp/programming-guide/classes-and-structs/named-and-optional-arguments.md

 ![Screenshot showing IntelliSense quick info for the AutoFormat method.](./media/named-and-optional-arguments/autoformat-method-parameters.png)

-However, you can greatly simplify the call to `AutoFormat` by using named and optional arguments, introduced in C# 4.0.
+However, you can greatly simplify the call to `AutoFormat` by using named and optional arguments.
 Named and optional arguments enable you to omit the argument for an optional parameter if you don't want to change the parameter's default value.
 In the following call, a value is specified for only one of the seven parameters.

 [!code-csharp[csProgGuideNamedAndOptional#13](~/samples/snippets/csharp/VS_Snippets_VBCSharp/csprogguidenamedandoptional/cs/namedandoptcom.cs#13)]